 field's vocabulary.
 The zope.app.form.browser and

-to use and customize, including dropdowns and Kupu/WYSIWYG.
+use and customize, including dropdowns and Kupu/WYSIWYG.
+Unfortunately,

-Unfortunately, creating new widgets is out of the scope of this
+creating new widgets is out of the scope of this tutorial for now.

-it or not, zope.formlib doesn't handle custom widgets with
+or not, zope.formlib doesn't handle custom widgets with vocabularies

-an associated vocabulary or not, and item widgets have to be
+associated vocabulary or not, and item widgets have to be initialized

-initialized with a vocabulary argument too; so a wrapper function
+with a vocabulary argument too; so a wrapper function is needed to

 Here's how the improved form looks like: